Massachusetts Region V High School Science and Engineering Fair

 The BSU Observatory offers public viewing nights during the Fall and Spring semesters.
 The Observatory staff will show you constellations, planets, stars, nebulae, galaxies and star clusters, and will be happy to answer any questions you have about astronomy.

-The Science Academy offers one-week science classes for students who are in or are entering grades 2-12.
+The Science Academy offers one-week science classes for students who are in or are entering grades 7-12 in the fall (students who are currently in grades 6-11).
 This unique program allows students to work as scientists and is designed to inspire students about science while providing them with the foundations necessary for further scientific exploration.
-The Science Academy is offered twice throughout the year: one in the Summer and one in the Winter.